Corn on the Cob on the Grill

 So like we mentioned above, there’s really two different ways to make corn on the cob on the grill, and this way is our preferred cooking method.
 However, we will go through how to grill corn with the husks on as well!

-Raw corn on the cob on a grill pan
+raw corn on the cob on grill pan

 Of course with a grill pan you won’t get the charred, fire roasted flavor as you would with your grill, but you’ll still achieve a roasted corn flavor with nice grill marks!

-corn on the cob being grilled on a grill pan
+corn on the cob cooking on grill pan

 Turn the corn on the cob every 4-5 minutes or so, especially if you’re on an open flame.
-There’s a fine line between perfectly grilled, charred corn and burnt.
-And we don’t want burnt corn.
+There’s a fine line between perfectly grilled, charred corn and burnt corn.

 grilled corn on the cob